Features

 MPB Kids Club

-The Mississippi Public Broadcasting Kids Club offers books, fun activities, and the chance to meet Molly of Denali from PBS Kids and Ed Said, the popular MPB character whose rhymes and raps educate youth about the importance of healthy eating.
-Find the MPB Kids Club on the ground floor of the Capitol, all day.
+Calling all young readers at the 2023 Mississippi Book Festival!
+The Mississippi Public Broadcasting Kids Club will offer books, fun activities, and the chance to meet Ed Said, the popular MPB character whose rhymes and raps educate youth about the importance of healthy eating, and PBS Kids' Alma from Alma's Way.
 Come for a visit and leave with fun memories and souvenirs.

 Lively discussions among Official Panelists and live interviews are held throughout the day at these venues: